ATL-WDI-Curriculum/es6-1/README.md

     console.log("Hello " + user.name + ", how's the weather in " + user.location + "?");
 }

-// In ES6 this becomes
+// In ES6 this becomes:
 function greetUser({ name, location })  {
     console.log("Hello " + name + ", how's the weather in " + location + "?");
 }

-//You would call both by using: greetUser(user);
+// You would call both by using: greetUser(user);

+// If you are destructuring an object, you would surround the desired variables with curly braces, which will make it look like you are creating an object literal, but you are really just building an assignment statement.
+You will want to pick off specific properties in the object.

 ```

 ### Concise Object Properties and Methods